 Once you know where you stand credit wise, you’ll want to shop for a credit card.
 If your credit score is very low, you may need to get a secured credit card.
 With a secured card, you place a deposit with the issuer and get a card with a credit line that is usually equal to your deposit.
 So, for example, you place a security deposit of $250 and your initial credit line is $250.

 You use secured cards for bad credit like you would any other credit card.
 You charge items, then pay the bill.
 Note that this is different from a prepaid card, where you load money onto the card, then spend it, then do that again.
 Prepaid cards don’t report to credit reporting agencies, but most secured cards do.
 With a secured card, if you manage the account properly (pay your bills) you will get your deposit back when you close your account.

 Once you get one of these cards, you’ll want to keep your balances low, and pay your bills on time every single month.
 Two of the most important factors in your credit scores are your payment history and your “utilization ratio” – which compares your balance to your available credit.
 Make sure these two factors are as strong as possible and you should, over time, see a significant positive impact on your scores.

-Tip: Using Credit.com’s Credit Report Card, you can get a free updated credit score each month and track your progress toward building better credit.
+Tip: Using Credit.com’s Credit Report Card, you can get a free updated credit score every 14 days and track your progress toward building better credit.